Converting CellML

 6. lookup tables are implemented

-Variable names may be changed since EasyML demands global uniqueness while CellML only demands section uniqueness.
+Note that variable names may be changed since EasyML demands global uniqueness while CellML only demands section uniqueness.
 Thus, in CellML, there may be two a variables, but in two different channels.
 They will be renamed to avoid the conflict in EasyML, and variables are grouped together by section after conversion.

 Example 1